Delhi Police fifth to file FIR against Shashi Tharoor, six journalists for tweets on farmer’s death

 Deputy Commissioner of Police (Central) Jasmeet Singh told The Hindu that based on the complaint, a case under Indian Penal Code Sections 153 (promoting enmity between different groups), 504 (insult with intent to prove breach of peace) and 120 B (criminal conspiracy) was lodged.

-The FIR filed stated that the accused, through their “fake, misleading and wrong” tweets, tried to imply that the death of the farmer was caused by the violence committed by Delhi Police under directions of the Central government, according to The Hindu.
+The FIR stated that the accused, through their “fake, misleading and wrong” tweets, tried to imply that the death of the farmer was caused by the violence committed by Delhi Police under directions of the Central government, according to The Hindu.

 The police said that tweets by the accused were retweeted by others that can “cause mutiny among the ranks of ignorant people, causing panic and violent rebellion, thereby inducing citizens to commit offences against the State or against the public tranquility”.